 In the classes the students could be given the opportunity to learn about the symptoms and causes of having mental health difficulties and what having good mental health means.
 The students could also learn how the following factors contribute to our overall well-being:

 Getting enough sleep – Ensuring that you get an adequate amount of sleep each night is essential for sustaining healthy bodily functions.
 It is recommended that school aged children need 8-10 hours of sleep.² There are many studies published stating that a lack of sleep has a dramatic impact on our mental health.
 These studies estimate that 90% of children, experience sleep problems. ³

 Expressing ourselves – It is important that we all have a support system; that we can discuss our concerns with.
 Not everyone may feel comfortable discussing their emotions however, having a diary where we can write how we are feeling in detail can be just as effective.

-This is hard to determine at the moment.
-However, if staff and students have a better understanding of mental health then more early interventions can be put in place which could hinder certain behaviors which lead to exclusion occurring.
+It is hard to determine at the moment if increased mental health awareness could reduce the number of students that are excluded.
+However, if staff and students have a better understanding of mental health then more early interventions can be put in place which could stop certain behaviors which lead to exclusion occurring.